Music of Tanzania: National anthem

-Reggae
+The renowned Tanzanian music artist Mbaraka Mwinshehe (June 27, 1944 - January 12, 1979) was the most popular and original musician of Tanzania, culminating in contributions to the "African rumba" movement arguably originated in the Congo from decades prior.He and other Tanzanian musicians contributed a lot to the development of Soukous claimed to originate from DRC and Congo Republic only.

-Mbaraka Mwinshehe is the most popular and original musician of Tanzania, also there is a greater influx of musicians from the Democratic Republic of Congo (formerly Zaire), who were entering the country as refugees and made residence in the country.
-But in recent years, mainly from the mid-nineties, new generation of musicians has emerged and are coming up with popular tunes which are Tanzanian in composition.
-Bands like Twanga Pepeta(African Stars Band) have created Tanzanian original new sounds.
+Also, there was a greater influx of musicians from the Democratic Republic of Congo (formerly Zaire), who entered into Tanzania as refugees to then earn a living and relocate there.
+But in recent decades, mainly from the mid-1990s, a new generation of musicians has emerged to create popular music that is predominantly Tanzanian in form.
+Bands like Twanga Pepeta (African Stars Band), among others, created new and original Tanzanian sounds.

+Reggae and dancehall

 Jah Kimbuteh is the first major reggae star in Tanzania, beginning his career with Roots and Culture in 1985.
-Newer artists in the Tanzanian reggae genre includes the Jam Brothers and Ras Innocent Nyanyagwa.
+Newer artists in the Tanzanian reggae genre include the Jam Brothers and Ras Innocent Nyanyagwa.

 At present, Ras Nas is considered one of the best-known reggae musicians from Tanzania.
 Ras Nas combines reggae, afro, and dub poetry.
 Many musicians work in bands that play at a hotel, usually led by a keyboard and including a rock-based sound.

 Rock

-The most internationally famous rock musician, Freddie Mercury, born Farouk Bulsara into the Indian Parsi community of Stone Town, Zanzibar, moved to England after the Zanzibar Revolution over through British, and later Arab, colonial rule.
+One of the most internationally famous rock musician, Freddie Mercury, born Farrokh Bulsara into the Indian Parsi community of Stone Town, Zanzibar, moved to England after the Zanzibar Revolution over through British, and later Arab, colonial rule.
 He rose to worldwide fame as the lead singer, and a songwriter and instrumentalist, of the rock music group Queen.
 Neither Mr. Mercury, or the band Queen, ever performed in Tanzania.
-Their only African performance being the very controversial 1983 Works Tour where Queen disregarded UN Sanctions and performed in Apartheid South Africa to widespread condemnation by artist across the world.
+Their only African performance being the very controversial 1983 Works Tour where Queen disregarded UN Sanctions and performed in Apartheid South Africa to widespread condemnation by audiences and artists worldwide.
 The Mercury House, a former home of the Bulsara family, opened as a souvenir store in Stone Town, Zanzibar, in 2002.
 It opened as a museum to Freddie Mercury on 24 November 2019.